Do you own the intellectual property to your company’s creative assets?

 Confusing copyright laws and lack of well laid out contracts might leave some clients out in the cold when it comes to intellectual property and as shocking as it sounds, you might not be the rightful owner of your company’s creative assets.

-If an employee has created content, creative assets or designs within your organisation then it’s quite clear that your organisation owns the rights to the work.
+If an employee has created content, creative assets or designs within your organisation then it’s quite clear that your organisation owns the rights to the work and the intellectual property.
 But what happens when you’ve hired a creative agency or freelancer?
 You might be scratching your head and thinking that if you’ve commissioned an agency to produce creative work and you’ve paid your invoices, then of course you own it.

 Intellectual property of creative work